equinor/fmu-dataio/_sources/examples.rst.txt

 In such a context, easy access to statistical representations of the ensemble is important.
 For surfaces, this typically includes point-wise mean, std, min/max, p10/p90 and others.

-Aggregations in an FMU context is usually done by standalone Python scripts, but cloud services are also in the making (Sumo).
-The example below show how fmu-dataio can be used to simplify an existing aggregation service, as well as make de-centralized methods more robust by centralizing the definitions and handling of metadata.
+Aggregations in an FMU context are usually done by standalone Python scripts, but cloud services are also in the making (Sumo).
+The example below shows how fmu-dataio can be used to simplify an existing aggregation service, as well as make de-centralized methods more robust by centralizing the definitions and handling of metadata.